Montgomery St. Peter Montgomery St. Peter

 Dutch Cuisine

 Gouda.
 One of the most well known Dutch cheeses.
-Fromageries around the city liberally hand out free samples of the cheese made with different favors and ages.
+Fromageries around the city liberally hand out free samples of the cheese made with different flavors and ages.

 Stroopwafels.
 Thin waffle crisps with caramel layered in-between.
 Use them to cover your hot coffee until the inside gets gooey.

 Deep Dish Dutch Apple Pie.
 A classic dessert but even more special when baked deep dish.
-Visit Wenkel 43 or keep an eye our for other cafes serving it.
+Visit Wenkel 43 or keep an eye out for other cafés serving it.

 Pickled Herring.
 Raw herring served with pickles and onions.
 It can be found at street carts around the city, one of which is Haring & Co.